aws-samples/bedrock-claude-chat/README.md

 ![](https://github.com/aws-samples/bedrock-claude-chat/actions/workflows/cdk.yml/badge.svg)

 > [!Caution]
-> This main branch is no longer maintained.
-Consider to migrate [the latest version](https://github.com/aws-samples/bedrock-claude-chat/tree/v1).
+> The `main` branch is no longer maintained and is equivalent to the `v0` version.
+Please consider migrating to the latest [`v1`](https://github.com/aws-samples/bedrock-claude-chat/tree/v1) branch which is now the default branch.

 This repository is a sample chatbot using the Anthropic company's LLM [Claude](https://www.anthropic.com/), one of the foundational models provided by [Amazon Bedrock](https://aws.amazon.com/bedrock/) for generative AI.